Choosing Soil for Bonsai Trees

 There are two major drawbacks with this material, the first being cost.
 Wage costs in Japan are high and it has to be transported half way around the world.
 The second, and most significant, failing is that the product is not frost proof, in a climate like that of the U.K. Akadama can be reduced to dust after just a couple of severe winters and this will render it useless for cultivating bonsai.

-A remarkable light, soft, volcanic, pumice-like, material from Japan.
+A remarkable light, soft, pale yellow volcanic material from Japan.

-A very acidic material suitable for growing ericas.
+An acidic material suitable for growing ericas.
 Typically pH 5.5.
 The soft airy structure means roots actually penetrate the particles.
-As a result accurate grading is not necessary.
+As a result accurate grading is not entirely necessary.
+Available in many different grain sizes.
+Adding a percentage to a mix significantly increases it's moisture holding capacity.
+However too much can produce a waterlogged condition very easily.

 This is about the lightest weight growing material available but is has a tendency to float on water which can be annoying.
+Particles are easily squashed between the fingers.
 Fairly expensive because it has to travel half way around the world.
-There are much cheaper and long lived materials available.

 Many cat litters contain deodorizers and disinfectants.
 Some leading brands have proven to be perfectly OK for growing plants, but bear in mind that cat litters are not designed for this use.
 In the event that a manufacturer or supermarket own brand changes the material or composition of the material within the bag, either to reduce cost or comply with some new health regulation, the results could prove catastrophic to your bonsai trees.
 We know of one U.K bonsai club that suffered massive tree losses due to this happening.
-Indeed, following a period of testing, we lost several trees worth a total of over £1k.
-You will not have recourse to claim against your retailer due to not using the product as instructed.
+Indeed, following a period of testing, we lost several trees to unsuitable or toxic products.
+You will not have recourse to claim against your retailer because cat litters are not sold for horticultural use.

 Another factor concerning cat litters is that of pH.
 This is of absolutely no concern to kitties taking a dump, but it can have profound effects on your treasured bonsai trees.
 Most cat litters we have tested prove to be either very acidic or very alkaline.